DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * Returns will only be accepted only on Saturday and Sundays from 9 a.m. to 5 p.m. at the outdoor return.
 * We are allowed 150 people in the building.
 Please be courteous with your time.
 * Masks must be worn at all times and fully cover the nose and mouth.
-* Half of the chairs and tables have been removed to facilitate the reduced building capacity.
 * Children under age 12 must remain with a caregiver at all times.
 * The Children's Library is open for 30-minute appointment with limited walk-ins allowed. <strong><a href="/visitCL">Book an appointment</a></strong>
 * The Teen Lounge is open Monday-Friday from 3 to 5 p.m. and Saturdays from 1 to 5 p.m.